-Eligibility to Serve on Graduate Examination Committees FAQ
+Eligibility to Serve on Graduate Examination Committees

 - Who has the authority to review and approve assignments to committees and to specific roles such as advisor or chair?

 All appointments to graduate examination committees must first be approved by the program’s Director of Graduate Studies.
 The collegiate dean or their designated representative at the collegiate level must also review and approve all appointments as advisor and all committee assignments.
 This responsibility may not be delegated to individual graduate programs.

 - Can someone who is from outside the University and an expert in the area of the student’s research serve as the chair of the master’s final, doctoral preliminary or doctoral final oral examination committee?

 Persons who are expert in the area of the student’s research may serve on a master’s or doctoral examination committee, subject to program and college approval, but may not serve as advisor or chair.

 - Are colleges required to approve advisor assignments at the time the student is admitted?